 Be a responsible camper: We always ask campers to observe good campground etiquette, but it’s especially important this year.
 Aside from following the normal rules, here are some things you can do to keep yourself and others safe:

 Your health & safety is your responsibility, act accordingly.

 Bring your own masks, hand sanitizer, and wipes so you can maintain good hygiene both in camp and out and about.

 Don’t come camping if you or your family are feeling sick.
-See our modified policy for summer 2020 to help alleviate some concerns around traveling while sick.

 Wash and sanitize your hands often, remind your kids to do the same.